subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 - Schizophrenia is though to be a result of the brain assigning too much weight to the error signal, i.e., the mismatch between its predictions and sensory daya.
 As result is mistakenly gives a lot of weight to data that may be purely co-incidental for example with no deep significance.
 This gradually changes the brains internal model and leads to false predictions and beliefs.
 - Studies have shown that PTSD is extremely well correlated with unusually large increases in the precision weighing of the prediction erro signal in response to unexpectedly negative outcomes.
 - Depression can be caused due to overweighted expectations and underweghted new information.
 This results in a semi-permanent lock-in of the existing world model, leading us to continue with depresive behaviors.
-- Anxiety

-## The Bayesian Brain: Active Inference Theory
+## The Bayesian Brain: The Active Inference Theory for the Brain

+The name most closely associated with the [Active Interference theory](https://www.amazon.com/Active-Inference-Energy-Principle-Behavior/dp/0262553996)  for the brain is that of the prominent neuroscientist Karl Friston.
+This theory models the brain using the theory of Bayesian statistics, and is closely related to the Predictive Processing model.
+It is also proposes that perception is internally generated using the signals coming in through our sensory organs, but it explicitly seeks to model the hidden states in the brain that generate our perception.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat75.png)

 Figure 2: Inferring a Model for the External World Using Bayesian Statistics

-Figure 2 shows the framework used in Active Inference theory.
+Figure 2 shows the mathematical framework used in Active Inference theory.
 The vextor $x^*$ represents the external world to which the organism does not have direct access.
 The vector $y$ are the sensory neurons in the organism's cortex to which the organism does have access.
 Hence the external world has an unknown generative model that produce sensation $y$ in the organism.
 The organism creates an inference about the causes of sensation $y$, and this is summarized in the vector $x$ on the left and is probabilistically captured by the conditional distribution $p(x|y)$.
-Assuming an inference $x$, the organism internally generates sensations $y$ using this model as modeled by the conditional distribution $p(y|x)$.
+Assuming an inference $x$, also called the hidden states, the organism internally generates a perception $y$ using this model as this is captured by the conditional distribution $p(y|x)$.
 If the generated $y$ is different than the original sensation that came in through the senses, then the organism changes its inference $x$ so that the two match.
-Mathematically this is accomplished by the minimization of a probabilistic quantity, namely the VFE.
+Mathematically this by the accomplished by the minimization of a probabilistic quantity, called the variational free energy or VFE.
 Note that the organism does not have direct access to the $x$ either, so it is also a hidden state, however it does have access to the sensations $y$ generates by $x$.

+The presence of the hidden state $x$ differentiates the Active Inference and Predictive Processing frameworks.
+While it is used explicitly in Active Inference, the Predictive Processing framework models the perception neurons $y$ directly without using hidden states.
+The hidden states in the Active Inference framework represents the state of the (non-perception) neurons in the brain that are responsible for creating the world model that the perception neurons depend upon.
+The Predictive Processing framework is able to get by without using hidden states, since it models the time evolution of the perception neurons using the distribution $p(y_{n+1}|y_n,c)$ directly, without theorizing what is causing the changes.
+The difference can be understood in terms of the 2-layer Boltzmann machine that we encountered in [Part 2](https://subirvarma.github.io/GeneralCognitics/2025/11/24/statmech2.html) (see figure 7 in Part 2), which has also explicitly models the hidden states.
+However it is possible to talk about a Boltzmann machine with no hidden states, as long as we are willing to accept more complex energy functions than the simple quadratic functions used there.
+This is precisely what is done in EBMs using Diffusion Models as discussed in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html).
+Hence in some sense the difference between the Active Inference model and the Preditive Processing model is the same as the difference between EBMs based on hierarchical Boltzmann machines and those based on diffusions.

+Lets now get into the nuts and bolts of the Active Inference framework.
-This system can be analyzed using Bayesian statistics as follows: We will refer to $p(x)$ as the prior (or existing) model for the brain.
-If the organism is subjected to sensations $y$, then this results in a change in its model, and it is now given by the posterior $p(x|y)$.
+This system can be analyzed using Bayesian statistics as follows: We will refer to the probability $p(x)$ as the prior (or existing) model for the brain.
+If the organism is subjected to sensations $y$, then this results in a change in its model, and it is now given by the posterior probability $p(x|y)$.
 The objective of the Bayesian statistics is to compute $p(x|y)$, and this is given by Bayes Rule

 $$  p(x|y) = {p(y|x)p(x)\over{p(y)}}   $$